 If the government cannot show how your money was traceable to criminal activity, then the government does not have any legal right to keep your money.
 However, the government does not make this process easy to understand.
 The timing of notices, and your right to file a petition or claim for the return of your money is limited.
 If you have had money seized from you by a government agency, you should contact an experienced civil forfeiture attorney right away.

 If you have had property seized by a government agency, call The Wright Law Group, P.C.
 Our attorneys understand the complex nature of civil forfeiture law and we stand ready to fight for you and your property.
 Do not let the government take your money (or other property) without a fight, especially if you have not been charged with a crime.
 Call the lawyers at The Wright Law Group, P.C. today.
 Our lawyers have more than two decades of criminal defense experience and we can help you protect your rights and your property.
-We are available 24/7 and our consultations are always free and confidential.
-Call us today at (702) 405 -0001 to schedule your free consultation.
+Call us now at (702) 405-0001 to arrange a consultation.